RAHS Online Test Catalogue

 Collection items discoverable on the RAHS internal databases at History House

-The following materials are not currently searchable on the online catalogue, but the RAHS Librarian can search these collections on our internal databases.
-Please email the RAHS Librarian at library@rahs.org.au or arrange an in-person visit by calling (02) 9247 8001.
+The following materials listed below are not currently searchable through our online catalogue.
+However, our Librarian, Donna Newton, can assist by searching our internal databases.
+To make an enquiry or arrange an in-person visit, please email Donna at library@rahs.org.au or arrange an in-person visit by calling (02) 9247 8001.

 Press Clippings Collection: Press clippings (scrapbooks) and memorabilia are valuable resources for historians, offering unique insights into historical events, social life, and community interests.
 The RAHS Library holds two significant scrapbook collections, each named in honour of their donors—dedicated members of the Society: